 Mark’s focus is primarily on managing the vineyard and grape sales, but he also sits in on wine blending trials, and is an expert repair technician all aspects of the vineyard and winery.
 To support the development of Björnson Vineyard, Mark maintains a full-time day-job, but he hopes to become a full-time farmer soon.

-In 2017, they completed the Björnson Vineyard Tasting Room, and expanded their team to support their wine growing endeavors.
-Gerry Rasch, Director of Sales, Nate Bently, Wine Production and Paul Futrell, Vineyard Manager.
-Pattie and Mark are grateful to their family, and the Oregon Winemaking Community for their ongoing support; particularly John Grochau, the Bethel Heights “Family”, and Drew Voit.
+Today, their team that supports their winegrowing endeavors are Scott Sabbadini, Winemaker; Gerry Rasch, Director of Sales; Aaron Svechenko, Tasting Room Manager; Nancy Morrow, Wine Club Manager; and Paul Futrell, Vineyard Manager.
+Pattie and Mark are grateful to their family, and the Oregon winemaking community for their ongoing support – particularly John Grochau and the Bethel Heights “Family.”